Who We are:

 Each member of the group donates at least $100 each year, with the goal of raising a total of $10,000 for wildlife conservation.
 Each year if, as a group, we raise more than our $10,000 goal, this extra generosity is set aside into an Emerging Female Leader fund to support one or more internship positions at Rocky Mountain Wild.
 (You can even schedule your donation for $10 per month for the next 10 months.)

-Every fourth Wednesday of the month, the 100 Women for the Wild presents “Wednesdays in the Wild.”
-We have films, hikes, and activism opportunities planned for these Wednesdays.
-These events are free and open to the public and are a chance to connect with others in the community who care about furthering the mission of supporting women in STEM fields.
+We have films, hikes, and activism opportunities planned.
+These events are a chance to connect with others in the community who care about furthering the mission of supporting women in STEM fields and protecting the biodiversity in our region.

-- Bat Chat & Hike – a chat about bat ecology and behavior and a short hike at dusk to watch the bats as they get active with bat biologist Christine Avena, PhD candidate at CU Boulder.
+- Bat Chat & Hike (*twice* with requests to do it again!) – a chat about bat ecology and behavior and a short hike at dusk to watch the bats as they get active with bat biologist Christine Avena, PhD candidate at CU Boulder.

 - ABC’s of Bees – a discussion of how bees make honey, a peak inside their kingdom, and a sampling of local honey, soaps, and candles with Beth Conrey of Bee Squared Apiaries.